City chicken: History

 A similar dish once known as "mock chicken" was described as early as 1908.
 The first references to city chicken appeared in newspapers and cookbooks just prior to and during the Depression Era in a few cities such as Pittsburgh.
-City chicken typically has cooks using meat scraps to fashion a makeshift drumstick from them by skewering meat chunks.
+City chicken is typically a makeshift drumstick fashioned from meat scraps by skewering them.
 It was a working-class food item.
-During the Depression, cooks used pork or in some cases veal because it was then cheaper than chicken in many cities, especially meat packing centers such as Cincinnati, Cleveland, Louisville, and Pittsburgh where such cuts were more readily available than chicken.
+During the Depression, cooks used pork or veal because it was then cheaper than chicken in many cities, especially meat packing centers such as Detroit, Cincinnati, Cleveland, Louisville, and Pittsburgh, where such cuts were more readily available than chicken.

 Sometimes cooks would grind the meat and use a drumstick-shaped mold to form the ground meat around a skewer.
 One such mold, manufactured by AMPCO/BKI, was labeled chicken sans volaille (without poultry).

-Additionally, if you look at the history of Binghamton, NY area where this dish is still very popular, at the turn of last century along with the growth of factories (especially EJ, cigar companies, Kilmer, etc.) the town was supplied with workers from immigrant communities abroad as well as from the coal mines of PA, stone quarries of northern NY, etc. Many/most of these were from more rural areas where farming for personal use to supplement their jobs was common (i.e. small vegetable gardens, hogs and chickens).
-In the tenement and row houses in Binghamton/JC of that era it was rare to have enough/any land to raise chickens however slaughter houses (pork, lamb, veal, and beef) could still be located 'in town'.
-The idea of breading veal or pork like fried chicken became a cheaper and popular meal.
+The dish is still popular in the Binghamton, New York, area.
+In fact, a 1926 article from a Binghamton newspaper gave the dish its present name.